codebyhyuk/TikTok-TechJam-2025/README.md

 1.  **Data Labeling:**
     - Navigate to the `data_gpt_labeler` directory.
-    - Run the `data_preprocessing.ipynb` notebook to preprocess the data.
+    - Run the `data_preprocessing.ipynb` notebook, based on user specified dataset from (link)[https://mcauleylab.ucsd.edu/public_datasets/gdrive/googlelocal/] to preprocess the data.
     - Run the `data_gpt_labeler_v2.py` script to label the data using GPT.
 This will generate the labeled datasets in the `labeled_datasets` directory.
+    - ***may require some absolute paths be updated with relative paths***

 2.  **Feature Engineering:**
     - Navigate to the `feature_engineering_model` directory.